-The Reds seized the initiative in the opening 45 minutes, coming off the blocks with real gusto, and they were duly rewarded for their intent on the stroke of half-time as Cody Gakpo cut in-field and whistled a a curler past David de Gea.
-The goal came at a propitious moment for Liverpool as Man Utd had started to gain a foothold in the match.
+The Reds seized the initiative in the opening 45 minutes, coming out of the blocks with real gusto.
+They were duly rewarded for their intent on the stroke of half-time as Cody Gakpo cut in-field and whistled a a curler past David de Gea.
+The goal came at a propitious moment for Liverpool as Man United had started to gain a foothold in the match.

-However, after the restart, it was one-way traffic, with Jurgen Klopp’s men taking the stabilisers off and going full pelt at their bitter rivals.
+However, after the restart, it was one-way traffic.
+Jurgen Klopp’s men took off the stabilisers and went full pelt at their bitter rivals.
 Gakpo, Mohamed Salah, Darwin Nunez and Roberto Firmino went for the jugular and smashed another six past De Gea to leave the recently-crowned League Cup winners stunned, battered and bruised.

 It was a frantic afternoon in the Premier League between the two North West rivals — and here’s how the players rated at Anfield:

-Alisson – 6 – Kept a strong command of his box and distributed with his usual slickness, but there was a hare-brained moment in the second half after his mis-controlled touch nearly gifted Bruno Fernandes.
+Alisson – 6 – Commanded his box and distributed with his usual slickness, but there was a hare-brained moment in the second half after his mis-controlled touch nearly gifted Bruno Fernandes a consolation goal.

 Trent Alexander-Arnold – 8 – A world-class showing from the Cafu tribute act, whose laser-guided passing and industrious running gave Liverpool a high-octane zeal on the right flank.
 This was Alexander-Arnold at his very best.

-Ibrahima Konate – 7 – Assured and composed, the recuperated centre-back had to dig in during an opening 45 minutes in which Man Utd had their moments of success, but after the restart he held his resolve to keep Rashford and Co muzzled.
+Ibrahima Konate – 7 – Assured and composed, the recuperated centre-back had to dig in during an opening 45 minutes in which Man Utd had their moments.
+But after the restart, Konate held his resolve to keep Rashford and Co. muzzled.

-Virgil van Dijk – 7 – It was a similar story for Van Dijk to Konate.
+Virgil van Dijk – 7 – It was a similar story for Van Dijk.
 There were holes in Liverpool’s defence during the first half, but they kept things tight after the restart to preserve that precious clean sheet.

-Andrew Robertson – 9 – A monstrous showing from the perpetual runner, Robertson buccaneered in a typically tireless motion down the left.
-His energy chimed with the frenetic nature of the contest, while his distribution for Gakpo’s opener was world class.
+Andrew Robertson – 9 – A monstrous showing from the perpetual runner.
+Robertson buccaneered in a typically tireless motion down the left.
+His energy chimed with the frenetic nature of the contest, while his ball for Gakpo’s opener was world class.